-Title I LEAs and schools that fail to make AYP toward statewide proficiency goals are subject to improvement and corrective action measures.
-In California, PI is the formal designation for Title I-funded schools and LEAs that fail to make AYP for two consecutive years.
+Under No Child Left Behind (NCLB), Title I LEAs and schools that failed to make AYP are subject to improvement and corrective action measures.
+In California, PI is the formal designation for Title I-funded schools and LEAs that fail to make AYP for two consecutive reporting cycles.

 PI Status Determinations

-Determinations are made using two years of data for schools and LEAs that receive Title I funds.
+Determinations are made using two reporting cycles of data for schools and LEAs that receive Title I funds.
 Information on PI status determinations (identification, advancement, and exit criteria) at both the school and LEA level can be found at Title I PI Status Determinations.

 See also Accountability Progress Reporting which provides links to PI Reports by school and LEA.